TheVisualHub/CodeForge/README.md

 ## 🛠️ Available workflows
 - **Antibody Visualization**: robotics-inspired immunoglobulins with flexible Fab arms and thermal motion.
 Comes with a GUI demo, ready to be extended into bigger ideas.
-- **Origami Builder**: a lightweight playground for geometric topologies and shape-shifting via morphing.
+- **Origami Viewer**: a lightweight playground for geometric topologies and shape-shifting via morphing.

 ---